Oire/Iridium-php/README.md

 Below all of the Osst methods are outlined.

-* `__construct(PDO $dbConnection, string|null $token, Oire\Iridium\Key\SymmetricKey|null $additionalInfoDecryptionKey)` — Instantiate a new Osst object.
+* `__construct(PDO $dbConnection, string|null $token, Oire\Iridium\Key\SharedKey|null $additionalInfoDecryptionKey)` — Instantiate a new Osst object.
 Provide a PDO instance as the first parameter, the user-provided token as the second one, and the Iridium key for decrypting additional info as the third one. **Note**!
 Provide the token only if you received it from the user.
 If you want to create a fresh token, the second and third parameters must not be set.
 * `getDbConnection(): PDO` — Get the database connection for the current Osst instance as a PDO object.
 * `getToken(): string` — Get the token for the current Osst instance as a string.
 Throws `OsstException` if the token was not created or set before.
 * `getUserId(): int` — Get the ID of the user the token belongs to, as an integer.